mauli98/finance-tracker/README.md

 npm install
 Set Up the Database:

-Create a new MySQL database.
+Create a new postgres database.
 Update the .env file with your database credentials.
 Run the migrations:
 Copy